Pediatric Mitral Valve Insufficiency Workup

 Chest radiography

-With mild mitral regurgitation (MR), the heart size is normal.
+With mild mitral regurgitation (MR) (mitral valve insufficiency), the heart size is normal.

 With increasing mitral regurgitation, cardiomegaly may develop, and left atrial enlargement becomes apparent.
-Left atrial dilation caused by chronic rheumatic heart disease often includes radiographically apparent dilation of the left atrial appendage.
-Left ventricle (LV) enlargement and pulmonary congestion may also be present.
+Left atrial dilatation caused by chronic rheumatic heart disease often includes radiographically apparent dilatation of the left atrial appendage.
+Left ventricular (LV) enlargement and pulmonary congestion may also be present.

-In cases of acute mitral regurgitation, pulmonary venous vasculature markings and pulmonary edema without signs of left atrial enlargement may be increased.
+In cases of acute mitral regurgitation, pulmonary venous vasculature markings may be increased, and pulmonary edema may be seen without signs of left atrial enlargement.

-Left lung atelectasis and hyperinflation may be visible due to compression of left main bronchus by enlarged left atrium.
+Left lung atelectasis and hyperinflation may be visible due to compression of the left main bronchus by the enlarged left atrium.

 Echocardiography is the most valuable technique used to evaluate mitral regurgitation.
-Echocardiography is usually readily available and portable.
-Knowledge of mitral valve apparatus, including the labeling of the scallops of each of the 2 valve leaflets is essential.
-An understanding of the anatomy from surgeon's perspective is needed to explain the findings.
+This imaging modality is usually readily available and portable.
+Knowledge of the mitral valve apparatus, including the labeling of the scallops of each of the two valve leaflets is essential.
+An understanding of the anatomy from a surgeon's perspective is needed to explain the findings.

-The 2-dimensional (2D) echocardiography allows depiction of the size of the chambers and assessment of ventricular systolic function, as well as determination of the morphology of the mitral valve leaflets, the annulus, chordal tissue, and papillary muscles.
-The parasternal long axis view may provide the best images of mitral valve prolapse, whereas the parasternal short axis view is better for depicting papillary muscle anatomy and leaflet cleft.
+Two-dimensional (2-D) echocardiography allows depiction of the size of the chambers and assessment of the ventricular systolic function, as well as determination of the morphology of the mitral valve leaflets, the annulus, chordal tissue, and papillary muscles.
+The parasternal long-axis view may provide the best images of mitral valve prolapse, whereas the parasternal short-axis view is better for depicting papillary muscle anatomy and leaflet cleft.
+The apical four-chamber view is valuable in the evaluation of mitral valve function.

-M-Mode assessment of cardiac function is extremely important.
-Cardiac function should be carefully evaluated in mitral regurgitation and one can use different techniques, including 2D, 3-dimensional (3D), tissue Doppler, and strain imaging to assess the LV function.
 The LV function should be hypernormal, indicating a preserved myocardial function with mitral regurgitation.
 In the presence of normal or mildly depressed function, one should expect myocardial failure postoperatively.
-In case of acute rheumatic fever, mitral valve replacement traditionally reverts the function back to normal.
-However, in other lesions, this is not the usual case.
-Scalloping of mitral leaflets can occur in mitral valve prolapse and can be seen using M-Mode.
-In addition, ventricular dimensions should be measured and followed for LV enlargement.
+In cases of acute rheumatic fever, mitral valve function may return to normal as the inflammation subsides and, indeed, mitral stenosis may develop.
+Scalloping of the mitral leaflets can occur in mitral valve prolapse and can be seen using M-mode.
+In addition, the ventricular dimensions should be measured and followed for LV enlargement.
 LV hypertrophy can also be determined and may be present in hypertrophic cardiomyopathy with mitral regurgitation.

-Color-flow Doppler echocardiography demonstrates duration and direction of the regurgitant flow.[6]
-The degree of regurgitation may be underestimated if the jet hugs the walls of the atrium.
-Furthermore, the structures are 3D, and multiple views and scans must be performed with optimal transducer frequency to determine the entire regurgitant jet.
+Color-flow Doppler echocardiography demonstrates the width and direction of the regurgitant flow.
+[9] The degree of regurgitation may be underestimated if the jet hugs the walls of the atrium.
+Furthermore, because the structures are 3-D, multiple views and scans must be performed with optimal transducer frequency to determine the entire regurgitant jet.

 Spectral Doppler imaging demonstrates a high-velocity signal across the mitral valve in systole entering retrograde into the left atrium.
-Mitral regurgitation can be seen and evaluated best in the apical 4-chamber and parasternal-long views.
+Mitral regurgitation can be seen and evaluated best in the apical four-chamber and parasternal long views.
 Concomitant mitral stenosis should also be determined.
-The peak velocity of mitral regurgitation can be used to calculate several other parameters, including LV dP/dT.
+The peak velocity of mitral regurgitation can be used to calculate several other parameters, including LV contractility (ie, dP/dT).

 Visualizing mitral regurgitation is not as difficult as classifying the severity.
 In adults, many echocardiographic methods are used with varying results.
 The grading of mitral regurgitation in the pediatric population as mild, moderate, and severe is based on the size and extent of the color-flow Doppler signal (jet area) into the left atrium (left atrial area).

 Other factors to consider include left atrium and ventricular size and function.
 In mild mitral regurgitation, the signal is located in the proximal third of the left atrium near the mitral valve.
 The left atrium is usually not enlarged, and the ventricular function is normal.
-In moderate mitral regurgitation, the signal is mid cavity, with left atrial dilation and increased ventricular function.
-With severe mitral regurgitation, the signal reaches the posterior third of the left atrium and the pulmonary veins, and the left atrium and ventricle are usually enlarged, with increased ventricular function.
+In moderate mitral regurgitation, the signal extends to mid cavity, with left atrial dilatation and increased ventricular function.
+With severe mitral regurgitation, the signal reaches the posterior third of the left atrium and the pulmonary veins, and the left atrium and ventricle are usually enlarged, with increased ventricular shortening fraction.
 Other techniques useful in quantification include measurement of vena contracta, proximal isovelocity surface area (PISA), pulmonary vein flow reversal, and regurgitant fraction.

 Transesophageal echocardiography (TEE)

-This may be required if further detailed anatomic information is needed.
+TEE may be required if further detailed anatomic information is needed.
 TEE views correlate better with angiographic grading than transthoracic views.
-In addition, intraoperative TEE is absolutely essential in guiding mitral valve surgery.
+In addition, intraoperative TEE is essential in evaluating mitral valve surgery.

-This provides a an excellent anatomical evaluation of mitral valve and help with decisions regarding therapy and possible surgical intervention
+3-D echocardiography provides an excellent anatomic evaluation of the mitral valve and helps clinicians with making decisions regarding therapy and possible surgical intervention.

 The degree of mitral regurgitation determined by cardiac MRI has not been adequately evaluated.
 However, velocity flow imaging may potentially provide additional information.